hygraph/status/site/content/incidents/clouflare-service-disruption.md

 **Update**: [Cloudflare is observing network performance issues](https://www.cloudflarestatus.com/) {{< track "2019-06-24T11:05:00.000Z" >}}

-**Update**: [his leak is impacting many internet services including Cloudflare.
+**Update**: [This leak is impacting many internet services including Cloudflare.
 We are continuing to work with the network provider that created this route leak to remove it.](https://www.cloudflarestatus.com/) {{< track "2019-06-24T12:35:00.000Z" >}}